dart-studio

 What actually matters

-For a FAQ bot on a plumbing website, first-token latency is the number that makes or breaks the demo.
-Nobody stares at an empty chat bubble for 3 seconds and thinks "I bet this is working."
+For a chatbot UX, first-token latency is the number that makes or breaks the feel.
+Nobody stares at an empty chat bubble for 3 seconds thinking "this is working."

 Next step